-Damage to the cervical and lumbar regions means that people are triple the risk for blood clots.
+Damage to the cervical and lumbar regions means people are at triple risk for blood clots.
 During the first 72 hours, the risk level is low, but it is essential to use preventative measures like anticoagulation drug therapy after that.

 The spinal cord controls most reflex movements, but the brain regulates them.
 After the damage to the spinal area, the brain can’t regulate reflex activity because there is little or no information.
 Reflexes can exaggerate with time, which causes spasticity.

 Autonomic dysreflexia primarily affects people with upper back or neck injuries and is a life-threatening reflex action.
-When there is stimulus, pain, or irritation to the CNS below the injury level, it occurs.
+It occurs when there is stimulus, pain, or irritation to the CNS below the injury level.
 That irritated area tries sending a signal to the brain.

 But it can’t get through, so the reflex action happens with no regulation from the neurons in the brain.
-Unlike spams affecting the muscles, autonomic dysreflexia affects the organ and vascular systems.
+Unlike spasms affecting the muscles, autonomic dysreflexia affects the organ and vascular systems.

 Anything causing irritation or pain can set off the autonomic dysreflexia, such as:

 Pressure sores are skin tissue areas that break down because there is continuous pressure in those areas.
-Those with quadriplegia and paraplegia are more susceptible to pressure sore development because they can’t move on their own.
+Those with quadriplegia and paraplegia are more susceptible to pressure sore development because they can’t move independently.

 Any place that supports weight is vulnerable.
-When those areas press on a surface for extended periods, the skin compresses, which reduces the blood flow to the area.
-As the blood supply gets cut off for a long time, the skin breaks down.
+When those areas press on a surface for extended periods, the skin compresses, reducing blood flow to the site.
+The skin breaks down as the blood supply gets cut off for a long time.

-Paralyzed people often have neurogenic pain from the damage to the nerve cells at your site of injury.
+Paralyzed people often have neurogenic pain from the damage to the nerve cells at the injury site.
 For many injury survivors, intense burning, stinging, or pain sensations do not stop because of bodily hypersensitivity.

-Others may suffer musculoskeletal pain and shoulder pain from overuse of the shoulder joints to push the wheelchair or using the arms to transfer to another position.
+Others may suffer musculoskeletal pain and shoulder pain from overuse of the shoulder joints to push the wheelchair or to use the arms to transfer to another position.
 Chronic pain treatments include acupuncture of nerve fibers, medications, surgery, and brain or electrical stimulation of spinal cord cells (axon regeneration).

 Most people who suffer damage to the back area require an indwelling catheter or intermittent catheterization to empty the bladder sufficiently.

-Injuries to your cells and sensor cortex will have a significant impact on reproductive and sexual function for men than in women.
+Injuries to your cells and sensor cortex will significantly impact reproductive and sexual function for men than in women.
 Many injured women remain fertile and can bear or conceive children despite damaged nerve fibers and bodily function losses.
-People suffering severe injuries can retain/regain orgasmic function, but most people with damaged nerve fibers and cells will lose all or some of their ability to fully reach sexual satisfaction.
+People suffering severe injuries can retain/regain orgasmic function.
+Still, most people with damaged nerve fibers and cells will lose all or some of their ability to reach sexual satisfaction fully.

 Men will often suffer ejaculation and erection problems, but this will depend on the severity of the injury to their nerve cells.
 Many men have compromised fertility because the sperm decreases its motility.
 Treatments for males can include electrical and vibratory stimulations or ED drugs.

 Once the person survives the injury, they must focus on coping emotionally and psychologically with the situation.
-Now, the concern is how to live life as normally as possible with a disability.
-Doctors can predict long-term outcomes with reasonable accuracy for many spinal cord injury victims.
-That way, patients can set goals for themselves and have a realistic expectation of what might happen in the future.
+The concern is how to live as normally as possible with a disability.
+Doctors can predict long-term outcomes reasonably for many spinal cord injury victims.
+That way, patients can set goals for themselves and have realistic expectations of what might happen.

-We understand that this is a challenging and traumatizing time for you, but the secondary damage effects you now face are likely to stay with you forever.
-It is essential to get back as much sensory function as you can and to protect the neurons in the brain.
+We understand that this is a challenging and traumatizing time for you, but the secondary damage effects you now face will likely stay with you forever.
+It is essential to get back as much sensory function as possible and protect the neurons in the brain.

 However, part of the spine injury recovery process must focus on getting restitution for those who caused the damage.
-Call us or use the online form to talk to compassionate, aggressive, and caring lawyers who work for you from day one.
+Call us or use the online form to talk to compassionate, aggressive, and caring lawyers who have worked for you from day one.

 No two people experience the same injuries and emotions, but everyone usually feels anxious, frightened, and confused about what has happened.
 You may also have mixed feelings; relief that you lived and disbelief about your disabilities.

-Rehabilitation programs use skill-building activities, physical therapy, and counseling to offer emotional and social support.
-Education and an active involvement of the injured person, friends, and family are crucial here.
+Rehabilitation programs offer emotional and social support through skill-building activities, physical therapy, and counseling.
+Education and the active involvement of the injured person, friends, and family are crucial here.